skiller-whale/genai-coding-with-llms-staging/README.md

-# Exercises for GenAI - Coding With Agents
+# Exercises for GenAI - Coding With LLMs/Agents

 This repo includes exercises to accompany Skiller Whale sessions on Generative AI.